 “Text neck” is a fairly new term that was created because of our habit to stare at our phones for a long time texting or scrolling through social media.
 As you probably spend hours on your phone, be conscious of how you position your body while using it.
 Though text neck affects mostly your nape, it’s connected to the spine and when it’s constantly bent, it will affect your back’s position as well.

 6. Change Your Slouching Habit

 Similarly with the text neck, slouching has been a problem since years and years ago, especially when we became addicted to hunching in front of our computers.
-However, this happens almost every time while eating, watching television, and other mundane activities.
+However, this happens almost every time while eating, watching television (whether you’re streaming or watching a TV with an antenna), and other mundane activities.
 Changing this habit will train your body not to curve your spine in an unnatural form.

 Sometimes, it can be hard to notice yourself slouching.
 To help with this, tell your friend, coworker, or significant other to call you out if they notice you hunching your shoulders.
 Do the same for them so you can both improve your posture!

 7. Sleep in the Right Position

 Here’s a myth: we can’t correct our posture when we’re unconscious.
 Just assuming the right position before knocking out does the same thing.
 If you sleep on your side, you should bend your knees without hugging them and align your head with the spine by sleeping on a pillow.

 If you sleep straight, you should skip those fluffy pillows and trade them for a thin one underneath your neck.
 Put a similar pillow underneath your knees to allow your spine to rest in its natural curvature.